-In Q3, we created a "Thank you City of Charlotte / Mecklenburg County" ad which ran in their local business journal as a way of showing our gratitude for putting out the welcome mat and sharing best practices.
+In Q3 2020, we created a "Thank you City of Charlotte / Mecklenburg County" ad which ran in the page of pusiness journal as a way of showing our gratitude for putting out the welcome mat and sharing best practices.
 We also met virtually with the chairs to discuss the trip.
 At our Annual Luncheon - virtual for the first time - an update on lessons learned and overall observations was included in our Annual Program Book.
 We will be looking for additional opportunities to share overall impressions.